rlence86/biznaga-load/README.md

-You're reading the step 1 version of the README file.
+You're reading the step 2 version of the README file.
 If you want to go to other step, use the corresponding git tag.

 Prerequisites: You need to have mvn and docker installed in your machine.

-# Step 1
+# Step 2
-This is the simplest of all examples we have.
-The idea is to deploy our system without any performance consideration and see how it breaks:
+In this step we have added pagination to our get all messages endpoint.
+It will return 20 messages per page.

 ```mermaid
 graph TD